About Mixing Roots

 Warda Yassin is a British Somali poet and English teacher.
 She was Sheffield Poet Laureate 2020-2022 and was awarded the Women Poets’ Prize 2020/21.
-Warda often writes about her experiences as a British Somali and about her heritage and community and in 2018 was a winner of the New Poets Prize.
-Her debut pamphlet Tea with Cardamom came out with The Poetry Business in 2019.
-Warda has been a part of the South Yorkshire writers network (now Hive) for 8 years and recognises from her own experience, how it can support young people to reach their potential.
+Warda often writes about her experiences as a British Somali and about her heritage and community and in 2018, her debut pamphlet Tea with Cardamom was a winner of the New Poets Prize (The Poetry Business).
+Warda has been a part of the South Yorkshire writers network (now Hive) for many years and knows firsthand from her own experience, how writing networks can support young writers to reach their potential.

 Danae Wellington is a Jamaican British writer and Sheffield Poet Laureate 2023-2024.
 She advocates for healing through the creative arts, specifically through the fusion of poetry, storytelling, music and theatre.
 She’s been published in several anthologies and has performed widely at places like the Ted Hughes Poetry Festival and Sheaf Poetry Festival.
-She recently set up Nyara School of Arts, a project aimed at creatively supporting young people from African Diaspora backgrounds to tell their stories and use their voices.
+Danae is passionate about leading projects aimed at supporting young people from African Diaspora backgrounds to tell their stories and use their voices.